-The exhibition at the VI PER gallery opens a post-anthropocene space and challenges the belief that matter and intelligence should be dissociated, regarding flora as more than a mere commodity.
+The exhibition at the architecture gallery VI PER in Prague opens a post-anthropocene space and challenges the belief that matter and intelligence should be dissociated, regarding flora as more than a mere commodity.

 |Location||Prague, Czech Republic|